AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

     * **No mutation**: An "identity" mutation, whereby the agent is returned unchanged.
     * **Network architecture mutations**: Involves adding or removing layers or nodes.
 Trained weights are reused and new weights are initialized randomly.
-    * **Network parameters mutation**: Mutating weights with Gaussian noise, optionally preceded by ReGraMa resets of the neurons that have stopped learning.
+    * **Network parameters mutation**: Mutating weights with Gaussian noise, preceded by ReGraMa resets of the neurons that have stopped learning.
     * **Network activation layer mutation**: Change of activation layer.
     * **RL algorithm mutation**: Mutation of a learning hyperparameter (e.g. learning rate or batch size).